nodekit-io/nodekit-darwin/README.md

 Open `src/nodekit.xcodeproj` in Xcode.
 You will see 4 build targets, 2 for the frameworks (on iOS and OSX respectively) and 2 for the sample app.

 Build the nodekit-Mac-sample for My Mac or the nodekit-iOS-sample for the iOS Simulator (e.g., iPhone 6) and run.
-All the Node.js tests should run and you should see the results as a graphical chart.

-To switch to the sample app, change the `package.json` main entry to point to `app/sample/index.js` instead of `test/index.js`
+You should see a beautiful chat application that automatically resizes to device size, and runs without change across all platforms

 ## Simple Configuration